For the near future, we know that Disney World planning is going to look a LOT different than what we have always known.

 5. Select Dining Options

 - All dining reservations for the immediate future will only be up to 60 days in advance (instead of the old 180 days).

-- Character meals (aside from modified experiences at Topolino’s Terrace, Garden Grill, Be Our Guest and Ravello) have been temporarily suspended, too.
+- Character meals (aside from modified experiences at Topolino’s Terrace, Garden Grill, Be Our Guest, Hollywood and Vine, and Ravello) have been temporarily suspended, too.

 - In order to dine inside of a park, you must have a park reservation.

 - For the immediate future, the Disney Dining Plan will not be available.

 To Disney vets that list above probably looks a lot different from what they are used to.

 But, despite all the changes, our philosophy for how to choose where to dine remains the same: you should plan to dine near where you will be.

 Check out the link below for a comprehensive guide to how dining at Walt Disney World looks right now.